 Hymans Robertson, has undertaken pension expense calculations in accordance with IAS 19 in respect of the Local Government Pension Scheme (the LGPS) administered by Leicestershire County Council.
-A full triennial valuation of the scheme was conducted as at 31st March 2013, the results of which are reflected in this Statement.
+A full triennial valuation of the scheme was conducted as at 31st March 2014.

-Note 40 discloses a net pension liability of £31.142 million for the Council as at 31st March 2014 compared to £25.187 million at 1st April 2013.
+Note 40 discloses a net pension liability of £38.603 million for the Council as at 31st March 2016 compared to £31.142 million at 1st April 2015.
 Under legislation the Council is required to charge to revenue each year the value of contributions payable to the LGPS administrator rather than the cost of service calculated by IAS 19.
 This is done by creating a Pensions Reserve that offsets the liability but is not usable other than to balance out the liability.